widoriezebos/Thoth/Documentation/Administration/Setup by Example.md

 \includecode{thoth-standalone.properties}

 Then launch Thoth-Standalone.
 The easies way is to open a terminal / console window and change to the same folder where you stored your configuration file.
 Reason for this is simple: if the working directory of Thoth contains a file called `configuration.properties` then it will use that if no arguments were provided.
-SO

 With the current directory changed to where you stored `configuration.properties` you simply type

 	java -jar /pathto/thoth-standalone-1.0.0.jar

-If you wan to be more specific about starting Thoth then you would do something like
+If you want to be more specific about starting Thoth then you would do something like

 	java -jar /pathto/thoth-standalone-1.0.0.jar /pathto/configuration.properties

+Note that the property file argument is actually a URL; default is file.
+So you could specify http://myserver/configuration.properties or file://pathto/configuration.properties

 Thoth will start and display something similar to